CharlesGueunet/vimmic/README.md

 __How to use__
 --------------

-* The default Leader Key is `,` (it is recomanded to rebind capslock on it).
+* The default Leader Key is `,` (you can change it easily).
 * You can press `;` instead of `:`
 * If you want persistant undo (survive vim restart) create a `.undodir/` folder in the Vimmic installation folder.
-* If you want to display saved session at Vim startup, save them in `.sessions/` folder in the Vimmic installation folder.
+* If you want to display saved session at Vim startup, save them in `.sessions/` folder in the Vimmic installation folder using `:mksession`.
-* You can see the Vimmic keymap with the command: `:map` or with 3x leader.
+* You can see the Vimmic keymap with a gui by pressing 3 times leader.

 You may need to restart Vim for your changes to the configuration to apply.